Gene flow

-In population genetics, gene flow (also known as gene migration or geneflow and allele flow) is the transfer of genetic material from one population to another.
+In population genetics, gene flow (also known as migration and allele flow) is the transfer of genetic material from one population to another.
 If the rate of gene flow is high enough, then two populations will have equivalent allele frequencies and therefore can be considered a single effective population.
 It has been shown that it takes only "one migrant per generation" to prevent populations from diverging due to drift.
 Populations can diverge due to selection even when they are exchanging alleles, if the selection pressure is strong enough.
 Gene flow is an important mechanism for transferring genetic diversity among populations.
 Migrants change the distribution of genetic diversity among populations, by modifying allele frequencies (the proportion of members carrying a particular variant of a gene).
 High rates of gene flow can reduce the genetic differentiation between the two groups, increasing homogeneity.
-For this reason, gene flow has been thought to constrain speciation and prevent range expansion by combining the gene pools of the groups, thus preventing the development of differences in genetic variation that would have led to differentiation and adaptation.
-In some cases dispersal resulting in gene flow may also result in the addition of novel genetic variants under positive selection to the gene pool of a species or population (adaptive introgression.)
+Gene flow has been thought to constrain speciation and prevent range expansion by combining the gene pools of the groups, thus preventing the development of differences in genetic variation that would have led to differentiation and adaptation for this reason.
+In some cases dispersal resulting in gene flow may also result in the addition of novel genetic variants under positive selection to the gene pool of a species or population (adaptive introgression.